kcl-lang/kcl-lang.io/blog/2024-12-24-kcl-0.11.0-release/index.md

 ![hint](/img/blog/2024-12-06-kcl-0.11.0-release/hint.png)
 - IDE hover provides schema attribute default value information.
 ![hover](/img/blog/2024-12-06-kcl-0.11.0-release/hover.png)
-- IDE can watch changes in configuration files(kcl.mod) in the workspace, and automatically update the semantic information in the IDE after kpm updates dependencies.
 - IDE fixed the failure of Windows path issues.
 - IDE fixed the failure of compound assignment operation statements.
 - IDE distinguished the highlighting of the `any` from keyword and type.